 To protect your serving tray, seal it before use with 2-3 coats of a spray sealer.

 There you have it!
-A customized serving tray with handles that adds style and function to your decor!
+A DIY Farmhouse Style Serving Tray with handles that adds style and function to your decor!

 I love the industrial vibes that the handles and the gray textured wood bring to this serving tray.

 The best part about this wood farmhouse tray is that no one else will have one exactly like it (just one of the many reasons I love making my own home decor).

 Next time a friend comes over for a cup of coffee, you can grab this serving tray with handles to serve up coffee and snacks.